No. 7 Creighton routs St. John’s 97-79 without Zegarowski

 St. John’s: Outside of Champagnie, the Red Storm don’t have the firepower to hang with Creighton.
 Their most lopsided losses of the season have come against the Bluejays.

-Creighton: Coach Greg McDermott has built a team that can survive and even thrive without its best player.
+Creighton: McDermott has built a team that can survive and even thrive without its best player.
 O’Connell, who hit three straight 3s in the first half as the Bluejays built their big lead, introduced himself to the Big East in a big way in his sixth game since becoming eligible.

 UP NEXT